 Vitamin K (Nutritional) Blood Test

-A blood test to measure the levels of vitamin K, which is important in blood clotting as well as regulating blood calcium levels and bone metabolism.
+This blood test measures the levels of vitamin K, which plays a crucial role in blood clotting, regulating blood calcium levels, and supporting healthy bone metabolism.

 How do you want to take your sample?